Virtual Protractor Online

 5. Add a note if the measurement belongs to a classroom angle demo, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.

-virtual protractor setup details that matter
+visual measurement setup details that matter

 • Use blank canvas mode when the goal is teaching a concept rather than reading a file.